petermc87/Hackerrank-Challenges/hackerrank_plusminus.md

  let negInt = 0
  let zeroInt = 0
  ```
-A loop method is used to cycle over all the elements in the `.arr` array of elements passed into the `plusMinus(arr)` already declared in Hackerrank.
-The current element being selected by the element is printed out the the console for verification.
+A loop method is used to cycle over all the elements in the `.arr` array of elements passed into the `plusMinus(arr)` function already declared in Hackerrank.
+The current element being selected by the element is printed out to the console for verification.

  ``` JavaScript
    arr.forEach((element)=>{